spif-ctfc/LFMC/README.md

 ## Introduction

-Package **LFMC** is designed to assist the creation, management and exploitation of the fine fuel moisture content (LFMC) database of the *Servei de Prevenció d’Incendis* (SPIF) of the Catalan administration.
+Package **LFMC** is designed to assist the creation, management and analysis of the fine fuel moisture content (LFMC) database of the *Servei de Prevenció d’Incendis* (SPIF) of the Catalan administration.

 ## Package installation